 S does not need any additional information besides of

 A value (as in Prism) – in other words transformation from

 A is lossless.
 As you probably already concluded this corresponds nicely with the mathematical concept of Isomorphism.

 reverseGet: A => S

 When is Iso useful?
 Basically anytime when representing essentially the same data in different ways.
-One of classic examples is working with physical units.
+One classic example is working with physical units.
 Let’s say we have two classes:

 We can create an Iso and use it:

-A we are trying to focus may not exist.
-At the same time focusing is also lossy – after focus we don’t have enough information to go back to
+A we are trying to focus on may not exist.
+At the same time focusing is also lossy – after focus, we don’t have enough information to go back to

 S without additional argument.
 Those are primitive operations for Optional: